kudulab/secret-ops/README.md

 Puts previously generated and secured vault token "${secured_token_gocd}" into gocd.yaml files.

-And your pipeline should have secure_variables at some point:
+It expects that our pipeline should have secure_variables with `VAULT_TOKEN`:
 ```yaml
 secure_variables:
   VAULT_TOKEN: "will-be-replaced"